The Keep (video game): Gameplay

 The game is a dungeon crawler consisting of 10 levels, each a floor of Watrys's Tower.
 To complete a level a player must get through multiple puzzles, traps and enemies.
 The game features realtime combat and players can use magic spells.
 A spell can be cast with the help of runes that players find across levels.
 Different mixtures of runes make different spells.

-Story
+Plot

-The evil wizard Watrys is becoming more powerful and the ruling council of the land ignores the threat he poses.
-Eventually, Watrys burns down the village of Tallia and abducts all of the children to mine magic crystals for him.
-A nameless hero then sets off to a tower where Watrys lives in hopes of defeating him and saving the children.
-Along the way, it is explained that the crystals are the source of magic in the realm, but that they also have toxic and addictive properties.
-Eventually, the hero slays Watrys, and it is revealed he is the son of the miner who originally discovered the crystals.
+Having rediscovered the long-lost knowledge of magical arts, the nefarious wizard Watrys is becoming increasingly powerful, but the ruling High Council of the Realm cowardly ignores the threat he poses.
+Eventually, Watrys burns down the village of Tallia and enslaves all of the children to mine crystals for him.
+A nameless hero journeys to Watrys’s keep in hopes of defeating him and saving the children, but is soon captured and imprisoned by the wizard’s soldiers.
+The hero breaks out of the keep’s dungeons and begins fighting his way towards Watrys, encountering ferocious monsters and acquiring powerful equipment.
+Along the way, it is explained that the crystals are the source of magic, but have addictive properties that corrupt those who attempt to exploit their power, although children are stated to be naturally immune to the crystals’ dark influence.
+Ultimately, the hero slays Watrys, and it is revealed that he is the son of the miner who originally discovered the magic crystals in Tallia’s mines.